 How are amazing do these Parmesan Herb Fries look?

-I don’t fry food at home very often, mainly because I can’t stand the smell of oil and how it lingers in your house for like four days afterwards.
-I also don’t like how much oil it ends up using if I use my deep fryer- which therefore has been sitting empty in our cupboard for I can’t even tell you how long.
+It’s not often that I fry food at home, mainly because I can’t stand the smell of oil and how it lingers in your house for like four days afterwards.
+Also, I don’t like how much oil it ends up using if I use my deep fryer- which therefore has been sitting empty in our cupboard for I can’t even tell you how long.

 - Cleaning the oil out of a cast-iron pan is pretty easy and straightforward,